-NOTE: Many of the tables can include statistics at the 0.0 exposure level if it is indicated on the Control Options file.
-This can be used to obtain some useful statistics (such as total final study area of the subpopulation population), since all persons will have exposures equal to or exceeding 0.0 level exposures on all person-days.
+NOTE: Many of the tables can allow the possibility of defining a bin at or above the 0.0 exposure level.
+This can be used to obtain some useful statistics (such as total counts of some subpopulation in the study area), since all persons will have exposures equal to or exceeding 0.0 level exposures on all person-days.
 However, use caution in examining these "0.0" level statistics in the case of the exertion-level tables.
-If a simulated person has no timestep, 1-hour, or 8-hour periods at Moderate or Heavy EVR, then they will NOT have an exposure in that table for the 0.0 level, and the 0.0 level statistics will not correspond to the entire subpopulation.
+If a simulated person has no timestep, 1-hour, or 8-hour periods rated at Moderate or Heavy EVR, then they will NOT have an exposure in that table for the 0.0 level, and the 0.0 level statistics will not correspond to the entire subpopulation.